The Squirrel

 But like every strength, spontaneity has a shadow.

-When they are under stress or lacking clarity, that same energy can turn into distraction.
+When squirrels are operating with clarity, their energy drives progress.
+When they are under pressure or lacking direction, that same energy can scatter.
 Priorities blur.
-Follow through suffers.
-Others may experience them as scattered or reactive, even when their intent is positive.
+Follow through weakens.
+Others may experience them as reactive or unfocused, even when their intent is positive.

 The goal is not to cage the squirrel.